pivotal/docs-tap/scc/default-supply-chains.md

 #### Credentials for pushing app images to a registry

-As the supply chain builds a container image based of the source code and pushes it to a registry, we need to provide to the systems the credentials for doing so.
+As the supply chain builds a container image based off the source code and pushes it to a registry, we need to provide to the systems the credentials for doing so.